The Upside to Buying a Short Sale

 Need reasons to buy a short sale?
 Tell any of your friends that you're buying a short sale, and you will probably get looks of pity and offers of sympathy.
 Tell your relatives that you're buying a short sale, and they might clasp their hands over their hearts in disbelief.
 Tell your coworkers that you're buying a short sale and they might laugh at your misfortune.
 Almost everybody knows somebody who was burned trying to buy a short sale.

 But there are benefits to buying a short sale that people don't think about.
-Most people tend to concentrate on the drawbacks to buying a short sale.
-Don't get me wrong, there are plenty of reasons to not buy a short sale, starting with the biggest.
-The biggest problem is the waiting period.
+Most people tend to concentrate on the drawbacks of buying a short sale.
+Don't get me wrong, there are plenty of reasons to not buy a short sale, the biggest problem being the waiting period.
 It takes too long to get short sale approval.

 However, if you can get over the hurdle of the waiting time, and you can live with the fact the short sale might get denied, you could be a perfect candidate to buy a short sale.
 If you can find a short sale to buy.
 There aren't very many of them anymore.